eoscanada/pitreos/README.md

 # pitreos: Point in Time Recovery Tool by EOS Canada
 _Pronounced like "Patriots"_

-Backup and restore tool optimized for large files that don't change much Perfect for EOS state and block.log, or virtual machine images
+Backup and restore tool optimized for large sparse files and append-only files.

+Perfect for EOS.IO blockchains' `state` and `blocks` logs, virtual machine images or other large files that change only in part.

 <p align="center">
   <img src="https://eoscanada.github.io/terminal/pitreos_term.svg">